ZawadzkiB/app_api_tests/readme.md

 Setup lombok in IntelliJ
 https://projectlombok.org/setup/intellij
-remember to enable annotation processing.
+remember to enable annotation processing (ctrl+shift+a and search for annotation processing)

 Create new instance of postgres db